 memory: 15Mi

-Note how we use a podAntiAffinity to ensure these Pods can’t share a node.
-This reflects real requirements but the node filling up with Pods would result in a similar behaviour.
+Note how we use a podAntiAffinity to ensure these pods cannot share a node.
+This reflects real requirements, but the node filling up with pods would result in a similar behavior.

-After this is is deployed, the CPU limit will be consumed in each Pod and the Kubernetes metrics show this:
+After this is is deployed, the CPU limit will be consumed in each pod and the Kubernetes metrics confirm this:

 $ kubectl top pods